WebAhead10/webahead-library-backend/README.md

 # Webahead library API

-> Please if you feel like something is missing from the README then either raise an issue or contact me.
+> Please if you feel like something is missing from the README then either raise an issue or contact me. (or if there is a typo :sweat_smile:)

 ## Setup

 - Clone repo
 - `npm i`
-- ask @Karyum for the enviroment varialbes.
+- ask @Karyum for the enviroment variables.

 ## API routes